 You can only claim tax back for the previous four tax years.
 This makes it essential to get your paperwork in on time.

 6. Can you tell how much I can get back just by looking at my p60?

-It depends.
-Your annual P60 summarizes the tax and USC deducted from your income in the tax year.
+No. The Revenue Commissioners abolished the P60 system in 2019 and replaced it with an online Employment Detail Summary, which summarises the tax and USC deducted from your income in the tax year.
 However, mistakes can easily be made on this, for example if your tax credits haven’t been assigned correctly.
 Luckily, Irish Tax Rebates can tell if you’ve overpaid your taxes.

 FAQs about medical and dental taxes

 7. Do I need proof from private scans?